Do you know how to prevent payroll fraud? Today we take a look at how you can protect your business.

 By the way, the payroll clerk was the only person with access to the payroll master file.
 This is not necessarily a bad thing.
 You want to limit the number of persons with access to payroll master file, but a second person should monitor the payroll clerk’s inputs into the payroll software.

-So what can you do in light of the above recommendations?
+So how can you prevent payroll fraud?
 Think about your own payroll system.
 Are there any potential threats to your payroll system?
-Also, be aware of backdoor payroll thefts.
+Also, be aware of ghost employees.

 If you’ve seen payroll fraud, please share a comment about how it happened.